reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 - Declarative
 - Versioning
-- Isolating the dependencies by bundling them with the application The dependencies are declared in external files leveraging dependency management tools of the platform, For Spring Boot application we declare the library dependencies in `pom.xml` or gradle depending on whether we are using Maven or Gradle.
-For our Spring Boot application, our pom.xml contains the dependencies of database driver and web framework.
+- Isolating the dependencies by bundling them with the application The dependencies are declared in external files leveraging dependency management tools of the platform, For the Spring Boot application, we declare the library dependencies in `pom.xml` or Gradle depending on whether we are using Maven or Gradle.
+For our Spring Boot application, our pom.xml contains the dependencies of database drivers and a web framework.

 ## Config
 > Store config in the environment

 Examples of configuration data include database connection URL and credentials, URLs of services on which an application depends.
 These most often have different values across environments.
 If these are hard-coded in the code or in property files bundled with the application, we need to update the application for deploying to different environments.
-Instead a better approach is to update the configuration with environment variables.
+Instead, a better approach is to update the configuration with environment variables.

-So all environment related information is extracted as environment variables.
+So all environment-related information is extracted as environment variables.
 The snippet of our property files shows the URLs mapped to environment variables.
-We can supply the values from command line if the application is run standalone.
-If The default behaviour Spring Boot applications is to prefer using values from environment variables over values declared in property files.
-Kubernetes is used as container orchestration system.
+We can supply the values from the command line if the application is run standalone.
+If the default behavior Spring Boot applications is to prefer using values from environment variables over values declared in property files.
+Kubernetes is used as a container orchestration system.
 The environment variables are supplied in configmap or in env variables in container spec in Deployment object.

 ## Backing Services
-> Treat backing services as attached resourcesTreat backing services as attached resources
+> Treat backing services as attached resources

-Backing services should be attached and replacable instead of embedded in the code.
-Use of specifications like JPA help us achieve this for RDBMS databases.
-But in the absence of specifications some code creeps into the code although we can keep them separate with abstraction layers.
+Backing services should be attached and replaceable instead of embedded in the code.
+The use of specifications like JPA helps us achieve this for RDBMS databases.
+But in the absence of specifications, some code creeps into the code although we can keep them separate with abstraction layers.
 Similar to JPA, we can use JMS for messaging and SMTP for mails.

 ## Build, release, run